 2. Establishing an effective communications strategy

-Any remodeling work is likely to have a knock-on effect on business continuity, especially if you close your doors for any period.
+Any restaurant remodel is likely to have a knock-on effect on business continuity, especially if you close your doors for any period.
 Therefore, you need to take into account loss of sales and reduced footfall.
 One way to prepare for this is to communicate remodeling plans to employees clearly and efficiently.

 Employees are the lifeblood of any restaurant.
 Happy workers deliver a better service to your customers, resulting in an excellent reputation for your business and the potential for a sales boost.
 Keep staff up to date on any upcoming works so they can mention it to regular customers in advance and start to spread the word in the local community.

 Advertise closure dates or changes to opening hours via social media and newsletters.
 If it looks like your reopening might be delayed, communicate this information through the same channels.

 3. Keeping work areas clean and clear

 Builders, decorators, and other contractors need space to do their best work.
 If they don’t have it, planned works are more likely to fall behind schedule.
 By reducing clutter and storing any furniture, fixtures or other items out of the way—whether that be on-site at your restaurant or in a secure storage facility off-site—you can quickly create the space workers need.
 What you need is a custom restaurant storage and logistics solution, designed with your industry in mind.

 4. PODS can help during a restaurant remodel

 Here at PODS, we have more than two decades’ worth of experience delivering the ideal restaurant remodel solutions for restaurant businesses like yours.
 From full site remodels to fixture change-outs and seasonal makeovers, we keep your furniture, fixtures, equipment, and other items safe and secure whenever you need.
 If you have new flatware and signage that needs to be stored while going through a remodel, we can help you keep it safe.
 Even if you simply need a place to store patio sets during winter months, our solution can help.